 At the top of the list are the four Principles we’ve already mentioned: Education, Public Lands, Diversity and Infrastructure.
 We also recognize that accessible and affordable healthcare is critical to our efforts to recruit and retain employees so we are making that our “fifth” key principle.

-Here is a fuller explanation of what we mean in each case, why they are important and what is needed to preserve them.
+Here is a fuller explanation of what we mean in each case, why these principles important and what is needed to preserve them.

-We all have children in the public school system and we all believe in public money for quality public schools, from pre-K through University.
-We also support community colleges which provide qualified job candidates for roles that are vital to building strong communities and businesses.
-These are critical factors when we try to recruit and retain employees from out of state.
+Most leaders in Montana’s tech industry have their children in public schools, which is why we believe in public money for quality public schools from K-12 through university.
+This includes community colleges and apprenticeship programs that provide qualified job candidates for roles that are vital to building strong communities and businesses.
+Our public school system is a critical factor when we try to recruit and retain employees from out of state.

 We all enjoy and cherish the natural beauty of Montana and our state’s legacy of open space, public lands and public access.
 Access to public lands contributes to the quality of life of every resident.
 These lands belong to all Montanans and all Americans and are part of what make our state and country unique.

-Diversity means including and respecting people of all types regardless of gender, sexual preference, gender orientation, religious preference, ethnic affiliation, race or any other distinction.
-First and foremost this is a moral question, and we do not see any grounds for prevarication on the topic: We welcome diversity.
+The tech industry, nationwide, depends on qualified and hard working employees.
+Their race, ethnicity, religion, gender, sexual orientation or gender orientation or any other such distinctions are not relevant.
+First and foremost this is a moral question, and we do not see any grounds for prevarication on the topic.
 Second, diversity is good for business.
 Having a state and culture that welcomes diversity is critical to employee recruitment and retention.

 It is critical that we have elected officials who understand this and will maintain laws and policies that promote and protect diversity in the state.
 Montanans respect our neighbors and we know that a giving everyone fair and equal treatment is not only the right thing to do, but also makes our state a desirable place to live, raise a family and do business.